 The following stocks were among the most active in the Italian market today.

-Finmeccanica SpA (FNC IM) fell 1 percent to 9.01 euros, a seventh straight loss.
+Finmeccanica SpA (FNC) fell 1.7 percent to 8.96 euros, its seventh straight loss.
 Deutsche Bank AG, which has a “hold” rating on Italy’s biggest defense company, said in a note that “relative valuation remains unattractive.”
 The brokerage lowered its 2010 earnings-per-share estimate by 9 percent.

 To contact the reporter on this story: Francesca Cinelli in Milan at firstname.lastname@example.org.